Last Updated on April 13, 2025 by Kravelv Spiegel

 What should I do if my house smells like burned rubber?

-If you smell burned rubber in your home, you need to find out where the smell is coming from right away.
-Check the area around the electrical appliances, HVAC systems, and anything else that might be a fire danger or not working right.
-If the smell is followed by smoke, sparks, or other alarming signs, you should leave the building right away and call 911.
+If you smell burning rubber in your home, quickly find the source.
+Check near electrical appliances, HVAC systems, and other items that could be hazardous or malfunctioning.
+If you notice smoke, sparks, or other dangerous signs, immediately leave the building and call 911.

 Is the smell of burnt rubber in the house bad for my health?